 When to Bite the Bullet and Hire Your Copywriter

 A professional writer can help you sell ice to Eskimos (#IRL – we use our powers for good).
-They use powerful, persuasive words and stories that inspire your Eskimo to ‘sign up’, ‘book now’, ‘buy now’, ‘enquire now’.
+They use powerful, persuasive words and stories that inspire your Eskimo to ‘sign up’, ‘apply now’, ‘register your interest', ‘enquire now’.